cat

 1. Ragdoll

 Are you looking for cuddle buddies?
 Then you need to get a ragdoll.
-Their soft top-layer coats and calm nature are their plus points.
+Their soft coats and calm nature make them one of the best low-maintenance indoor cats.
 They love nothing more than lounging in your lap or following you from room to room.
 They’re adorable and work amazingly for people who love quiet indoor life.

 Trait